 The Stormwater Right-of-Way Charge is a Halifax Regional Municipality charge and is based on the stormwater that flows from each private property onto municipal streets.
 The Right-of-Way charge is used to fund the municipality’s portion of the operating, maintenance and capital expenses associated with stormwater service within the Stormwater Service Boundary.

-As directed by Halifax Regional Council, the Stormwater Right-of-Way Charge of $39 will be billed through the Halifax Water billing process for 2017/18 commencing October 1, 2017.
+As directed by Halifax Regional Council, a Stormwater Right-of-Way Charge of $39 was billed through the Halifax Water billing process for 2017/18, commencing October 1, 2017.
 Effective July 1, 2018 an annual Stormwater Right-of-Way Charge of $40 for 2018/19 will be billed through the Halifax Water billing process.
 Halifax Water bills dated between October 1, 2017 and June 30, 2018 will still show a Stormwater Right-of-Way Charge of $39.

 Why didn't the Municipality put the charge in the property taxes?

 This was one of the options considered by Regional Council.
 Initially it was preferred to have this charge collected by Halifax Water.
 In 2016/17 the municipality collected the municipalities Stormwater Right-of-Way Charge directly through the property tax bill.
 Collecting the charge on the property tax bill created difficulty for some types of properties such as condos, land leased communities, and water lots.
-As a result, for 2017/18 Regional Council has opted to have Halifax Water collect the charge, and will be discussing, within the year, the structure of the charge and who collects it for future years.
+As a result, for 2017/18 and subsequent years, Regional Council has opted to have Halifax Water collect the charge on its water bill.

 What is Halifax Regional Municipality responsible for?